sesamsys/ashley-wp/README.md

-# This is a WordPress port of the Ashley Tumblr theme.
+# This is a WordPress port of the Ashley Tumblr theme

 ## Info: